 “I didn’t realize how my body image issues kept me bound and, truthfully, dead.
 I couldn’t experience the freedom of new life in Christ because I was held captive to the belief my answer was in fixing my appearance.
 I tried to justify myself by making my ouside pretty enough to earn acceptance.
 It’s been my experience that a lot of self-named “good girls” like me never ventured into obvious rebellion, yet still engage in a desperate search or worth, value, and joy in ways contrary to God’s plan.” – Heather Creekmore, Compared to Who, p.
 75

-Buckle your seatbealts, friends.
+Buckle your seatbelts, friends.
 It’s a convicting ride.

 My favorite part of the book was when Heather contrasted the modern concept of self-esteem with what the Bible actually says about loving God, our neighbors, and ourselves.
-While I have grown up in the church and have heard countless discussions about self-esteem, Compared to Who gave me some ideas that I had never heard.
+While I have grown up in the church and have heard countless discussions about self-esteem, Compared to Who showed me some truths that I had never heard.

 When we battle body image, there is a root issue at work.
 When we say things like “Oh my goodness, you’re so skinny!
 I hate you,” we’re committing the sin of envy.
-When we covet what another has, we are sinning.
+When we covet what another has, we’re breaking one of the Ten Commandments.
 When we think that being thin would be that ONE THING that would make us happy, we’re making that one thing an idol: something that we serve instead of God.

 Friend, if you claim Christ as your Savior, if you say you are saved, I want you to ask yourself, honestly, if you’ve really allowed Him to rescue all of you.
 Do you believe He can help you with your body image issues?
 Do you believe He can replace your affections with a greater affection for Him?
 Do you believe that you can find true and transcendent joy and peace in Him alone, or do you still think that maybe one of your idols will deliver? – Heather Creekmore, Compared to Who, p.
 119